MVG-creator/osticket-prereqs/README.md

-# Creating a Virtual Machine in Azure
+# ☁️ Creating a Virtual Machine in Azure
+*A step-by-step deployment project using Microsoft Azure Cloud*

+---

-## Project Title
+## ✅ Project Title
 Creating a Virtual Machine in Azure

 ---

-## Project Summary
+## 📝 Project Summary

 This project demonstrates how to create and configure a Windows 10 virtual machine using Microsoft Azure.
+It includes the creation of a resource group, virtual machine setup, network configuration, and remote desktop connection.
+This task mirrors real-world responsibilities in IT support and cloud infrastructure roles.

+---

-### Languages Used
+### 💻 Languages Used
+- No programming language required
-No coding language was used.
-Configuration was completed through the Azure Portal interface.
+- All tasks completed through the Azure Portal (GUI)

+---

-### Environments Used
+### 🧪 Environments Used
-- Microsoft Azure Portal
+- Microsoft Azure Cloud Platform
-- Windows 10 Virtual Machine
+- Windows 10 (Virtual Machine)

+---

-### Technologies / Applications / Services Used
+### ⚙️ Technologies / Services Used
 - Azure Resource Group
 - Azure Virtual Machine (Standard_D2s_v3)
 - Virtual Network (VNet)
 - Network Interface
 - Network Security Group (NSG)
 - Public IP Address
 - Remote Desktop Protocol (RDP)

 ---

-## Demonstration
+## 🔧 Demonstration

+**Step 1: Created a Resource Group**
+- Accessed Azure Portal
-1. Created a resource group named `MyVMGroup` in the East US region.
+- Created a new resource group named `MyVMGroup` in East US region

-2. Created a Windows 10 virtual machine using the Azure Portal.
+**Step 2: Deployed the Virtual Machine**
+- Chose Windows 10 Pro image
-   - Selected size: Standard_D2s_v3
+- Selected VM size: `Standard_D2s_v3`
+- Set admin username and password
-   - Allowed RDP (port 3389) for remote access
+- Allowed inbound port: RDP (3389)

-3. Configured networking with default virtual network and a new NSG.
+**Step 3: Configured Networking**
+- Used default VNet and subnet
+- Enabled public IP
+- Created Network Security Group (NSG) and allowed RDP traffic

+**Step 4: Reviewed and Created VM**
+- Clicked “Review + Create”
-4. Deployed the VM successfully.
+- Waited for Azure to deploy the VM

+**Step 5: Connected via RDP**
-5. Copied the public IP address from the VM overview page.
+- Copied public IP from VM overview
-6. Opened Remote Desktop on my local machine and connected using the IP.
+- Opened Remote Desktop on local machine
-7. Logged in with the admin username and password I set.
+- Entered login credentials
-8. Successfully accessed the Windows 10 virtual machine via RDP.
+- ✅ Successfully accessed the VM remotely

+---

+## 🏁 Outcome

+By completing this project, I demonstrated key IT skills including virtual machine provisioning, basic network setup, and secure remote access using Azure’s cloud platform.
+These are foundational skills relevant to roles in IT support, cloud services, and system administration.